LaoiseFitz/dotfiles/README.md

 My collection of dotfiles.
 Currently using:

--i3
+i3
--polybar
+polybar
--zsh (with oh-my-zsh)
+zsh (with oh-my-zsh)
--some basic custom aliases
+some basic custom aliases

 Symlinked with GNU Stow